Large language models (LLMs) are the main kind of text-handling AIs, and they're now absolutely everywhere.

 From this training data, LLMs are able to model the relationship between different words (or really, fractions of words called tokens) using high-dimensional vectors.
 This is all where things get very complicated and mathy, but the basics are that every individual token ends up with a unique ID and that similar concepts are grouped together.
 This is then used to generate a neural network, a kind of multi-layered algorithm based on how the human brain works—and that's at the core of every LLM.

 The neural network has an input layer, an output layer, and multiple hidden layers, each with multiple nodes.
 It's these nodes that compute what words should follow on from the input, and different nodes have different weights.
-For example, if the input string contains the word "Apple," the neural network will have to decide to follow up with something like "Mac" or "iPad," something like "pie" or "crumble," or something else entirely.
+For example, if the input string contains the word "Apple," the neural network will have to decide to follow up with something like "Mac" or "iPad," something like "pie" or "crumble," something like "by Charli XCX," or something else entirely.
 When we talk about how many parameters an LLM has, we're basically comparing how many layers and nodes there are in the underlying neural network.
 In general, the more nodes, the more complex the text a model is able to understand and generate.

 LMMs are even more complex because they also have to incorporate data from additional modalities, but they're typically trained and structured in much the same way.